Iraq and weapons of mass destruction: 2009 Declaration

 Iraq became a member state of the Chemical Weapons Convention in 2009, declaring "two bunkers with filled and unfilled chemical weapons munitions, some precursors, as well as five former chemical weapons production facilities" according to OPCW Director General Rogelio Pfirter.
 No plans were announced at that time for the destruction of the material, although it was noted that the bunkers were damaged in the 2003 war and even inspection of the site must be carefully planned.

 The declaration contained no surprises, OPCW spokesman Michael Luhan indicated.
 The production facilities were "put out of commission" by airstrikes during the 1991 conflict, while United Nations personnel afterward secured the chemical munitions in the bunkers.
 Luhan stated at the time: "These are legacy weapons, remnants."
 He declined to discuss how many weapons were stored in the bunkers or what materials they contained.
 The weapons were not believed to be in a usable state.

 The destruction of these remnants was completed in 2018.

 Public perception

-In a study published in 2005, a group of researchers assessed the effects reports and retractions in the media had on people's memory regarding the search for WMD in Iraq during the 2003 Iraq War.
+In a study published in 2005, a group of researchers assessed the effects reports and retractions in the media had on American society's memory regarding the search for WMD in Iraq since the War in 2003.
 The study focused on populations in two coalition countries (Australia and USA) and one opposed to the war (Germany).
 This led to three conclusions: